hellloxiaotian/hellloxiaotian.github.io/index.md

 2022 ** Young scientific and technological talents

 2022 My PhD thesis was awarded as an excellent PhD thesis by Shenzhen CCF.

+2022 The 24th Excellent Doctoral Dissertation of Harbin Institute of Technology.

+2022 I was awarded the Outstanding Dissertation Supervisor for Undergraduate Students.

+2022 I am inducted into the ** City Spirit Preaching Team.

+2022 I am invited to be the Guest Editor of Drones.

+2022 I am invited as a Guest Editor for Frontiers in Robotics and AI.

+2022 I am invited to be an editorial board member of SChinese Science and Technology Journal **.

+2022 I am invited to be the **editorial board member of the international journal \*\* (CAS Region II/SCI Journal).

+2022 I was invited to be a member of the editorial board of *Computer*\*\*.

+2022 I am invited Guest Editor of International Journal of *Distributed Sensor Networks* (SCI-IF:1.640).

+2022 I am invited to be a guest editor for the international journal *Mathematical Biosciences and Engineering*(SCI-IF:2.080).

+2022 I am awarded as a contributing reviewer for the international journal Frontiers of *Optoelectronics (FOE)* 2021.

+2022 I am invited to be the Publicity Chair of the international conference *2022 International Conference on Applied Mathmatics and Digital Simulation(AMDS 2022)*.

 2022 I am invited to be the Special Session Co-Chair, Workshop Chair of the international conference "ICCSI 2022".